-Here’s a look at the most famous male country singers of the 90s, including their popular songs, signature styles, and notable accomplishments during this historical time for country music.
+Here’s a look at 11 of the most famous male country singers of the ’90s, including their popular songs, signature styles, and notable accomplishments during this historical time for country music.
 Read on!

 1. Garth Brooks

 We can’t have a counter singer list without Garth Brooks.
-He isn’t just one of the most popular country singers of all time; he’s also one of the biggest superstars in any genre, with career success rivaling The Beatles, Michael Jackson, and Elvis.
+He isn’t just one of the most popular country singers of all time; he’s also one of the biggest superstars in any genre, with career success rivaling the Beatles, Michael Jackson, and Elvis.

 Brooks released his debut album in 1989, making 1990s the decade where he shined the brightest.
 His self-titled debut has a traditional country sound, featuring several hits, including “The Dance,” which Brooks cites as his favorite song in his discography.